-43 Section of the Citizenship Act.
+57 Section of the Citizenship Act.

-- (a) he or she does not have the citizenship or nationality of any other country, or has no right to such citizenship or nationality; and - (b) his or her birth is registered in the Republic in accordance with the Births and Deaths Registration Act, 1992 (Act 51 of 1992). - (3) Any person born in the Republic of parents who have been admitted into the Republic for permanent residence and who is not a South African citizen, qualifies to be a South African citizen by birth, if- - (a) he or she has lived in the Republic from the date of his or her birth to the date of becoming a major; and - (b) his or her birth is registered in the Republic in accordance with the Births and Deaths Registration Act, 1992 (Act 51 of 1992)".
+- (b) who is born in or outside the Republic, one of his or her parents, at the time of his or her birth, being a South African citizen, shall be a South African citizen by birth. - (2) Any person born in the Republic and who is not a South African citizen by virtue of the provisions of subsection (1) shall be a South African citizen by birth, if- - (a) he or she does not have the citizenship or nationality of any other country, or has no right to such citizenship or nationality; and - (b) his or her birth is registered in the Republic in accordance with the Births and Deaths Registration Act, 1992 (Act 51 of 1992). - (3) Any person born in the Republic of parents who have been admitted into the Republic for permanent residence and who is not a South African citizen, qualifies to be a South African citizen by birth, if- - (a) he or she has lived in the Republic from the date of his or her birth to the date of becoming a major; and - (b) his or her birth is registered in the Republic in accordance with the Births and Deaths Registration Act, 1992 (Act 51 of 1992)".

-76. Section 3 reads:
+90. Section 3 reads: